-Henry Ford Health System’s Pulmonary Rehabilitation Program can help you better manage chronic lung disease.
+Henry Ford Health’s Pulmonary Rehabilitation Program can help you better manage chronic lung disease.
 It also helps some patients prepare for and recover from lung surgery, including lung volume reduction surgery (LVRS) and lung transplantation.
 Pulmonary rehabilitation is a supervised exercise program for anyone with a diagnosed lung disease who experiences shortness of breath.

 But pulmonary rehabilitation is much more than exercise.
 It’s a complete program that can help you manage other medical issues that go along with your lung condition.
 It can help you be less short of breath, able to walk a distance or climb stairs, and dress and shower more easily.
 Best of all, it can give you more energy to live your daily life and enjoy your family.